risk-first/website/introduction/Evaluating-Risk.md

 ![Pillars, From Rapid Development By Steve McConnell](images/generated/introduction/pillars_smc.png)

 And, this is _fine_, McConnell is structuring the process from the perspective of _delivering as quickly as possible_.
 However, here, I want to turn this on it's head.
-Exploring Software Development from a risk-first perspective is an under-explored technique, and I believe it offers some useful insights.
+Software Development from a risk-first perspective is an under-explored technique, and I believe it offers some useful insights.
 So the aim here is to present the case for viewing software development like this:

 ![Pillars, re-arranged](images/generated/introduction/pillars_kite9.png)